pandas-dev/pandas/doc/source/io.rst

     argument and returns a formatted string; to be applied to floats in the ``DataFrame``.
-  - ``sparsify`` default True, set to False for a ``DataFrame`` with a hierarchical index to print every multiindex key at each row.
+  - ``sparsify`` default True, set to False for a ``DataFrame`` with a hierarchical index to print every multi-index key at each row.
   - ``index_names`` default True, will print the names of the indices
   - ``index`` default True, will print the index (ie, row labels)
   - ``header`` default True, will print the column labels